Russians use knife to castrate Ukrainian soldier in video, Ukrainian officials say

 Before mutilating the Ukrainian soldier, the Russians kick the man in the head.
 One of the officials who shared the video was Ukrainian lawmaker Inna Sovsun.
 Twitter, however, banned the publication.

 “Twitter banned my profile today.
 Because I posted a video where a Russian soldier castrates a Ukrainian POW.
 Twitter decided it was too cruel.
 But that’s what happens.
-And deleting the video isn’t going to change that.
-People should know what what Russia is doing,” wrote Inna.
+And deleting the video won’t change that.
+People should know what Russia is doing,” Inna wrote.

 Ukrainian presidential adviser Mykhailo Podolyak also expressed indignation.
 “Everyone needs to understand: Russia is a country of cannibals who enjoy torture and murder.
-But the fog of war won’t help to avoid punishing the executioners.
-We’ve identified them all.
-Let’s catch them all.”
+But the fog of war will not help to avoid punishment from the executioners.
+We identify everyone.
+Let’s get them all.”

 In an interview with The Guardian, Amnesty International’s director for Eastern Europe and Central Asia, Marie Struthers, said the video “was yet another apparent example of complete disregard for life and human dignity in Ukraine committed by Russian forces”.